IntersectMBO/plutus/doc/tutorials/basic-apps.rst

    There is an n-to-n relationship between Plutus apps and validator scripts.
 Apps can deal with multiple validators, and validators can be used by different apps.

-In this tutorial we only need a single validator.
+In this tutorial you only need a single validator.
 Its datum type is ``SplitData`` and its redeemer type is ``()`` (the unit type).
 The validator looks at the ``ValidatorCtx`` value to see if the conditions for making the payment are met: